 If, after discussion, a doctor decides to go ahead with their request to take time out, then the trainee should complete a TOFP proforma.
+(Appendix 1).
 This should be sent to the Foundation School Manager.
 The deadline for receipt of applications will be advised annually in an email sent out to all FY1 doctors around November each year.
 Please look out for this email.
 This deadline must be adhered to unless there are extenuating circumstances e.g. new health/personal reasons.

 Receipt of the TOFP will be acknowledged within 5 working days.